fujitsu/ism-ansible/ism-ansible.md

 ### Example 3

-Case in specifying “level=All&target=Firmware” (retrieving the detailed information of firmware)
+Case in specifying "level=All&target=Firmware" (retrieving the detailed information of firmware)

 ```yaml
 - name: Execution of ism_get_inventory_info